Welcome to…

 Comparative Titles

-With commercial prose and an upmarket concept, Assimilation will appeal to fans of both modern dystopian adventures such as The Hunger Games and Red Rising and classic dystopian warnings such as Darkness at Noon and 1984.
+With commercial prose and an upmarket concept, Assimilation will appeal to fans of modern dystopian adventures such as Sunrise on the Reaping and Red Rising, and classic dystopian warnings such as Darkness at Noon and 1984.

-Sixteen-year-old Alyssa has spent her life in the shadows, smuggling for the underground while dodging the government's brutal Wardens.
-But when she's captured during a desperate rescue mission, the regime doesn't execute her—they have something far worse in mind.
+Sixteen-year-old Alyssa Reese has spent two years on the run, smuggling children through the underground railroad while dodging the government's brutal Wardens.
+When she's captured during a desperate rescue mission, the regime doesn't execute her—they have something far worse in mind.

 Synopsis